Tatung Company

-Description

 Established in 1918 and headquartered in Taipei, Tatung Company holds 3 business groups, which includes 8 business units: Industrial Appliance BU, Motor BU, Wire & Cable BU, Solar BU, Smart Meter BU, System Integration BU, Appliance BU, and Advanced Electronics BU.
 As a conglomerate, Tatung's investees involve in some major industries such as optoelectronics, energy, system integration, industrial system, branding retail channel, and asset development.

 History

 Xie Zhi Business Enterprise, the forerunner of Tatung Company, was established in 1918 by Shang-Zhi Lin.
 It was involved in high-profile construction projects, including the Tamsui River embankment project and the Executive Yuan building.

 In 1939, Tatung Iron Works was established as the company ventured into iron and steel manufacturing.
 Following the arrival of the ROC administration in 1945, Tatung Iron Works was renamed to Tatung Steel and Machinery Manufacturing Company.
 The company began mass production of electrical motors and appliances 10 years later in 1949.

 In 1962 the company became publicly listed on the Taiwan Stock Exchange, and was renamed to Tatung Company in 1968.
 A year later, Tatung began production of color TVs, and adopted the "Tatung Boy" mascot, which became a Taiwanese cultural symbol.